 At the time of my visit, a collaborative exhibition by the artists André Saraiva and Peanuts Global Artist Collective was installed in the lobby.
 I took a peek and then headed upstairs to the second floor.

-It’s clear that this department store has a goal of attracting Instagram shoppers to its doors.
+This department store has a clear goal of attracting younger, Instagram shoppers to its doors.
 I think the strategy is brilliant as I’m always hesitant to shop online from smaller brands whose return policies aren’t clear.
 Providing a physical location for smaller cult brands is a welcome and refreshing idea in a crowded fashion space!

 Galeries Lafayette Champs-Élysées